thedevs-network/kutt-extension/CONTRIBUTING.md

 ## Note:
-Shortening may take a while, it's not the issue with the extension but with <a href="https://github.com/thedevs-network/kutt">Kutt.it's API</a>.
+Shortening might take a while, it's not the issue with the extension but with <a href="https://github.com/thedevs-network/kutt">Kutt.it's API</a>.